esentri/domainlifecycles/readme_plugins.md

 Specify the packages you want to be scanned by the Diagram-Viewer.
 These can later on be changed, or your diagrams can be specified even further.
 You can generate a new API-Key by clicking on the profile tab in the Diagram-Viewer App.
-All classes that the model consists of must be defined within the `contextPackages`.
+All classes that the model consists of must be defined within the `domainModelPackages`.

 #### Run
 ```bash